simplicityitself/microservice-ux/demoApp/README.md

 node app.js
 ```

-Alternatively, if you want the full debug output start the app
+Alternatively, if you want the full debug output start the app using
 ```bash
 cd..